Are Mattresses Advertised at 50% or 75% Off Discounts Really Bargains?

 Categories: Mattresses and Beds

-I am qualified as a mattress “expert.”
-Once upon a time (long ago) I was the mattress buyer for a major retail furniture chain.
-Over a 4 year period I purchased nearly $20 million of mattresses.
+- Many years ago I was a buyer for a major furniture retailer.
+Over a 4 year period I purchased over $20 million of mattresses.

 I compared the weights of the different mattress models.

-In every case (except one) the queen-size mattresses selling in that price range weighed 80 - 100 lbs -- regardless of the original "list" price.
+- In almost every case the queen-size mattresses selling between $799 - 999 weighed 80 - 100 lbs -- regardless of the original "list" price.

-I subsequently examined several mattresses selling in the $1999 - $2999 price range.
+I subsequently examined several mattresses actually selling in the $1999 - $2999 price range.

-There was absolutely no relationship between the “listed” comparison price and the weight of the mattress.
+There was absolutely no relationship between the “list” comparison price and the weight of any mattress.

-Mattresses actually selling for $2999 weighed substantially more than the mattresses that actually sold for $999.
+- Mattresses actually selling for $1999 weighed more than those selling for $999.